|

 Octavio de Juan, viola.
 Francisco Pastor, violonchelo.

-In the season of 2006-2007 they performed Beethoven´s Quartets in their entirity, thus becoming the first Spanish quartet to play them in decades.
-The Almus Quartet has performed in the XVII Cycle of Chamber Music celebrated in the Palacio Real of Madrid, presided by their Majesties the King and Queen of Spain, and playing the instruments of the famed Palatine Collection by Antonio Stradivarius.
+In the 2006-2007 season it played the Integral of the 17 Beethoven quartets, being the first Spanish quartet which has performed that in the last decades.
+The Quartet has performed in the XVII Chamber Music Cycle held at the Royal Palace of Madrid, presided over Their Majesties Kings of Spain, playing the famous palate collection of instruments made by Antonio Stradivarius.